Irma S. Rombauer: Early life

-Irma Starkloff was born on October 30, 1877, in St. Louis, Missouri, the younger of two daughters born to Dr. Hugo von Starkloff, a German-born physician, and his second wife, Emma Kuhlmann von Starkloff, a teacher who also hailed from Germany.
+Irma von Starkloff was born on October 30, 1877, in St. Louis, Missouri, the younger of two daughters born to Dr. Hugo von Starkloff, a German-born physician, and his second wife, Emma Kuhlmann von Starkloff, a teacher who also hailed from Germany.
 Her half-brother was Max C. Starkloff, the St. Louis Health Commissioner who introduced social distancing during the 1918 flu pandemic.

 Irma's father was active in civic and political affairs; between 1889 and 1894 he served as the United States Consul in Bremen, and during his tenure Irma received some informal education there and in Lausanne, Switzerland.
 Upon returning to the United States, she took classes in fine arts at Washington University in St. Louis in 1897.
 She frequently traveled to visit relatives in Indianapolis, where she met and was briefly courted by the young Booth Tarkington.
 The family opposed the match, however, and in 1899 Irma married Edgar Rombauer, a lawyer whose father was a St. Louis judge who had clerked for Supreme Court Justice John Harlan.
 The couple's first child, Roland, was born in 1900 but died before his first birthday.
 The two children who followed lived to adulthood: Marion was born in 1903, and Edgar Jr. (known as "Put") was born in 1907.

 During the first 30 years of her marriage, Irma Rombauer busied herself with the activities of civic and cultural organizations, and she took pleasure in entertaining, from simple luncheons for members of the women's associations to which she belonged to more formal dinners for civic leaders and political associates of her husband, who became Speaker of the St. Louis House of Delegates.
 She possessed a sparkling personality that served her well as a hostess.
 Her biographer wrote, "No one could be long in her diminutive presence without sensing an air of concentrated intelligence, strength, self-possession, charm, and dignity that seemed to sweep all before it—except that she knew how to soften it with disarming feminine self-deprecation and sheer fun."
 As a cook, she was competent, but not extraordinary, although she showed considerable skill at making and decorating cakes.
 Her daughter Marion described her priorities:Mother's early housekeeping days...gave little evidence of culinary prowess...
 Indeed, it is an open secret that Mother, to the very end of her life, regarded social intercourse as more important than food.
 The dinner table, in our childhood, frequently suggested a lectern rather than a buffet.
 What I remember better than the dishes it upheld—which, I must admit, constantly improved in quality—was the talk which went 'round it, talk which burst forth out of our richly multiple interests.